jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ## DateDigitalization

-Records the date when COMPADRino started working on this species resp. when Matrix was digitized in stacked file.
+Records the date when COMPADRino started working on this species resp. when the first matrix population model of that study was digitised in stacked file.
 Dates should be recorded in US date format: mm.dd.yyyy, e.g. 12.25.2015 for 25th Dec 2015.

 ************************************************
 ## Embargo